 This course provides an overview of how human memory operates through a systematic analysis of when and why memory fails.
 Through an exploration of the situations that govern memory failures, we will come to a better understanding of exactly how memory operates.
 Topics covered include eye-witness testimony, memory and aging, amnesia, and memory in the classroom.
-Prereq: PSYC 201, and either PSYC 281 or STAT 200; K. Moore
+Prereq: PSYC 201 and PSYC 282; K. Moore